 Cash on Cash Return vs ROI

 What’s the difference between the cash on cash return and return on investment (ROI)?
 To understand this difference, it’s first important to clarify what ROI means.
 ROI is a common term used in business and investment.
 But the term “return on investment”, or “ROI”, can also be defined in various ways, which sometimes makes it confusing to understand.

 One way return on investment or ROI can be defined is that it’s the total gain of an investment divided by the total cost of the investment:

 For example, suppose an investor purchased a parcel of land for $1,000,000, sold parking access each year during a large event to break even on all operating costs, and then after 2 years sold the investment and received net sales proceeds of $2,000,000.
-Using this method of calculating ROI you would end up with a return on investment that look like this:
+Using this method of calculating ROI, you would end up with a return on investment that look like this:

 Of course, if this is how you are using ROI, then the cash on cash return would not be the same.
-The reason why is because the above ROI formula uses total gain and cost over the entire life of the investment, whereas the cash on cash return only measures the return from a single period’s operating cash flow.
+The reason is that the above ROI formula uses total gain and cost over the entire life of the investment, whereas the cash on cash return only measures the return from a single period’s operating cash flow.

 Another common way ROI is defined is that it’s net income in a particular year divided by the cost of the investment:

 In other words, our year 1 ROI is 0%.
-This is the same result we’d get with a cash on cash return calculation for year one and is subject to the same limitations discussed above.
+This is the same result we’d get with a cash on cash return calculation for year one, and is subject to the same limitations discussed above.

 At a high level, return on investment simply measures cost versus benefit.
 However, as discussed above, how “cost” and how “benefit” are defined will impact the results you get from an ROI calculation.
-That’s why it’s best to clarify terms and definitions so you can be sure you are speaking the same language and ultimately comparing apples to apples.
+That’s why it’s best to clarify terms and definitions, so you can be sure you are speaking the same language and ultimately comparing apples to apples.